eurise-network/technical-reference/developer-guidelines/03-documentation.rst

    Additionally, inline code documentation should be used as appropriate.

-   -  Always adhere to the language's standard or well established once such as the `Google Style Guides <https://google.github.io/styleguide/>`__.
+   -  Always adhere to the language's standard or well established ones such as the `Google Style Guides <https://google.github.io/styleguide/>`__.
    -  Document the *why* and not the *what*, cf. [CleanCode]_.

-#. **Administration documentation**: Provide instructions for installation, configuration and maintenance, in particular when as a daemon
+#. **Administration documentation**: Provide instructions for installation, configuration and maintenance, in particular when running as a daemon
    (e.g. a micro service).

    -  Configuration instructions